milankohli/OSS-Audit-24BAI10350-Milan-Kohli/README.md

 # 🐧 Open Source Audit & Shell Scripting Project
+> Course: Open Source Software (OSS NGMC)
+> Student Name: Milan Kohli
+> Registration No: 24BAI10350

-## 📌 Overview
+##  Overview
 This project is developed as part of the **Open Source Software (OSS) course**.
 It focuses on understanding the open-source tool **Git** and implementing practical concepts using **Linux shell scripting in Git Bash**.

 The project combines both:
-- 📖 Theoretical understanding of open-source software
+-  Theoretical understanding of open-source software
-- 💻 Practical implementation using Bash scripts
+-  Practical implementation using Bash scripts

 ---

-## 🎯 Objectives
+##  Objectives
 - Understand the **origin and philosophy of Git**
 - Learn about **open-source licenses (GPL)**
 - Explore **Linux system structure**